 and switch off, or have a few buddies round for a drink, you might not need to

-mystery boxes of items precious family items aside) don’t just follow you around from
+mystery boxes of items (precious family treasures aside) don’t just follow you around

-loft to loft.
-Many things can be sold and the British Heart Foundation can collect
+from loft to loft.
+Many things can be sold and the British Heart Foundation also

-certain (electrical / furniture) items you don’t need any more so that someone else can
+collects certain (electrical / furniture) items you don’t need any more so that someone

 Please read our reviews if you’d like to see what our clients think of how we have transformed their new homes.